-- Describe the role of doctors and nurses in today's society - Discuss pictures of medical workers at work. - Compare early or traditional medical practices with those of today. - Read the biographies of Medical Missionaries. - Classify, identify and draw equipment used by doctors and nurses. - Make a book describing the day in the life of a medical worker. - Discuss medical procedures, for example, broken bones, surgery - Examine a First-Aid kit and draw the contents. - Discuss dangers of swallowing nonprescribed pills or medicines, and the need to keep these out of reach of young children. - Discuss aids to healing such as rest, healthy food.
+- Describe the role of doctors and nurses in today's society - Discuss pictures of medical workers at work. - Compare early or traditional medical practices with today's. - Read the biographies of Medical Missionaries: Albert Schweitzer, Florence Nightingale, Mother Teresa, Mercy Ships and Samaritan's Purse. - Classify, identify and draw equipment used by doctors and nurses. - Make a book describing the day in the life of a medical worker. - Discuss medical procedures for e.g. broken bones, surgery - Examine the school First-Aid kit and draw the contents - Discuss dangers of swallowing nonprescribed pills or medicines, and the need to keep these out of reach of young children. - Discuss aids to healing such as rest, healthy food.